-Under the terms of the agreement with AstraZeneca, we received a \$35.0 million upfront payment and we are eligible to receive up to \$237.5 million in development milestones, of which we have received \$40.0 million as of June 30, 2014.
+Under the terms of the agreement with AstraZeneca, we received a \$35.0 million upfront payment and we are eligible to receive up to \$237.5 million in development milestones, of which we have received \$40.0 million as of September 30, 2014.
 The \$40.0 million in development milestones consists of a payment of \$15.0 million that we received in December 2013 and a payment of \$25.0 million that we received in May 2014 as a result of the dosing of the first patient in the Phase 2b ESRD clinical trial in hyperphosphatemia in April 2014.
 In addition to the \$237.5 million in total development milestones, we are also eligible to receive up to \$597.5 million in sales and launch milestones.
-Through June 30, 2014, we also received \$29.1 million in reimbursement for our development efforts provided under the agreement.
+Through September 30, 2014, we also received \$32.2 million in reimbursement for our development efforts provided under the agreement.
 We are also eligible to receive incremental tiered royalties based on aggregate annual net sales of each licensed product starting in the high single digits and increasing to high teen percentages as annual net sales increase, subject to an increase related to our co-fund election, if we decide to make such an election.

 We have identified the deliverables within the arrangement as a license to the technology, the initial supply of the compound of the licensed product for use in development, and ongoing development activities through completion of all Phase 2 clinical trials to be conducted with tenapanor, which are accounted for as a single unit of accounting.
 We have concluded that the license is not a separate unit of accounting.
 It does not have stand-alone value to AstraZeneca, separable from the development services to be performed pursuant to the agreement, as AstraZeneca is unable to use the license for its intended purpose without our performance of the development services, which includes the initial supply of the compound of the licensed product.
-As a result, we recognize revenue from the \$35.0 million up-front payment on a straight-line basis over the period from the effective date of the agreement through the completion of all Phase 2 clinical trials to be conducted with tenapanor, which we currently estimate to be December 2016, and we recognize revenue from the \$15.0 million and the \$25.0 million development milestone payments on a straight-line basis over the same estimated completion date.
+As a result, we recognize revenue from the \$35.0 million up-front payment on a straight-line basis over the period from the effective date of the agreement through the completion of all Phase 2 clinical trials to be conducted with tenapanor, which we currently estimate to be December 2017.
+During the third quarter of 2014, we extended the estimated period of performance from December 2016 to December 2017 due to the extension of the estimated completion date of all Phase 2 clinical trials.
+The expected period of performance is reviewed quarterly and adjusted, as needed, to reflect our current assumptions regarding the timing of clinical studies.
+In addition, we recognize revenue from the \$15.0 million and the \$25.0 million development milestone payments on a straight-line basis over the same estimated completion date.